vtorggler/QuantumOptics.jl/docs/_sources/documentation/quantumsystems/spin.rst.txt

 Operators
 ---------

-All expected operators are implemented, all of which require a single argument of the type SpinBasis :jl:type:`SpinBasis`.
+All expected operators are implemented, all of which require a single argument of the type :jl:type:`SpinBasis`.

 * :jl:func:`sigmax`
 * :jl:func:`sigmay`